Ambassador sweepstakes underway as figures jockey for plum posts

 “I have an interest in making the Biden administration’s foreign policy as bipartisan as possible,” said Flake, a longtime Trump critic, without detailing exactly what role that would be.

 Emanuel, the former Chicago mayor and Obama chief of staff, is said to be in consideration as ambassador to Japan or China, as reported by NBC News; he did not respond to repeated inquiries.
-Julie Smith, who served as Biden’s national security adviser when he was vice president, could be nominated as ambassador to NATO, according to people familiar with the matter.
+Julie Smith, who served as Biden’s deputy national security adviser when he was vice president, could be nominated as ambassador to NATO, according to people familiar with the matter.

 Meanwhile, considerable donor agitation is being directed at Katie Petrelius, Biden’s campaign finance director who is now at the White House Personnel Office, people familiar with the matter said.

-Note: Correction: A previous version of this article said Julie Smith served as Biden’s national security adviser when he was vice president.
-She was his deputy national security adviser.